Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

 - Once JCS is up and running take note of IP address

-- SSH in to your JCS and install PostgreSQL JDBC driver in JCS.
+- SSH in to your JCS and install PostgreSQL JDBC driver in JCS

     ![](Data/4.png)